Real Name | Scott Scovell Hamilton |

 - Scott Hamilton is 66 years old

-- Where did Scott Hamilton go to school?
-Scott Hamilton is a graduate of Bowling Green State University
+- Which college/university did Scott Hamilton go to?
+Scott Hamilton went to Bowling Green State University

 - Scott Hamilton's kids are Maxx Hamilton, Aidan McIntosh Hamilton, Evelyne Hamilton, Jean Paul Hamilton